Fanfan: Plot

-Alexandre (Vincent Perez) feels disillusioned with his fiancée, Laure (Marine Delterme), whose idea of romance is a pair of slippers for Valentine's Day.
+Alexandre feels disillusioned with his fiancée, Laure, whose idea of romance is a pair of slippers for Valentine's Day.
 Their once passionate relationship has settled into monotony.
-To clear his mind, Alexandre visits the beach cottage of his friends Ti (Gérard Séty) and Maude (Micheline Presle), where he meets Fanfan (Sophie Marceau), Maude's granddaughter, a student studying to become a perfumer.
+To clear his mind, Alexandre visits the beach cottage of his friends Ti and Maude, where he meets Fanfan, Maude's granddaughter, a student studying to become a perfumer.
 Though they sleep in the same bed that night, Alexandre avoids any physical contact.

 As the days pass, Alexandre and Fanfan grow closer.
 Fanfan takes him to an abandoned house where they share intimate conversations.
 Back at his apartment, Laure tries to reignite their relationship by dressing as an Italian call girl, but the attempt falls flat.
 Laure's father's gloomy talk of Alexandre joining the funeral business and the bleak future of marriage discourages him further.

 Fanfan confesses to a friend that she's in love with Alexandre, but for him, things are more complex.
 He confides in Ti that all his relationships lose their magic once sex is involved.
 He proposes a solution: Platonic love.
 To preserve the excitement of unfulfilled desire, Alexandre vows to court Fanfan forever without revealing his feelings or engaging physically.
 He decides to stay with Laure physically while remaining emotionally connected to Fanfan.

 Alexandre and Fanfan share a romantic evening, but when the owner of the apartment they’re using returns, they narrowly escape.
 Alexandre then creates a magical experience for Fanfan at a television studio, dancing with her in an 1813 Vienna set.
 However, when he toasts to their "friendship," Fanfan is disappointed and leaves to meet her friend Paul, a sculptor doing a nude study of her.